yitzchak/metys/README.md

 ## Input Formats

-Metys can parse source documents in noweb, MarkDown or Metys format.
+Metys can parse source documents in noweb, Markdown or Metys format.
 The format of the source document will be determined by the file extension or by the `--parser` command line option if specified.
 Source documents with a file extension ending with `nw` are assumed to be noweb documents.
-Those with a file extension ending with `md` are assumed to be MarkDown documents.
+Those with a file extension ending with `md` are assumed to be Markdown documents.
 All other files are assumed to be in Metys format.

 Parsing the source document results in a series of logical chunks.
 These chunks